 This begs the question: is “social responsibility” really possible, especially for businesses?
 Organizations are made up of all kinds of advisors, philanthropist, processes, and contributors, who might not all line up with the values consumers are looking for in a company.
 Whether it’s fair or not, most people agree that businesses should generally try to do the right thing.
 This does differ depending on who you talk to.
 Judgements can and do affect a business’s reputation, making social responsibility a concern for every organization.

 It’s too early to say what the long-term effects of the #DeleteUber movement will be.
 In the short term, the trending hashtag compelled 200,000 users to delete the app.
 In the end, that might not make a difference at all.
 Backpedaling hasn’t helped the company yet, but they have dominated the market so thoroughly that it seems unlikely the movement will have a lasting effect on Uber’s business.
 Reputations can recover, but it takes a while for the trigger to fade from consumers’ memories.

 What Businesses Can Learn

 So what lessons can be learned from Uber’s shaken reputation and Lyft’s rise?
 That businesses need to carefully consider their stance on any given issue—and be prepared to accept the consequences of expressing that opinion.
 There is no way for any organization to stay completely neutral.
 There will always be people who disagree with the executives who run them.
 However, businesses need to face facts: social responsibility matters in this day and age, for businesses and individuals alike.
-Remember the your business will be judged on how it reacts to a political or social movement.
-Remember, the judgement of the Internet can go viral in an instant—and punishment will be swift.
+Remember your business will be judged on how it reacts to a political or social movement.
+Remember, the judgment of the Internet can go viral in an instant—and punishment will be swift.

 Image source: unsplash.com, I the author confirm I have the right to use this image.